ShreyaShree3011/frt-housing-price-prediction-ml/README.md

 ### 4. Define your workspace parameters

-You have to modify the parameters in the <a href="/.cloud/.azure/workspace.json">`/.cloud/.azure/workspace.json"`.
+You have to modify the parameters in the "/.cloud/.azure/workspace.json">`/.cloud/.azure/workspace.json"`.
 Please use the same value for the `resource_group` parameter that you have used when generating the azure credentials.
 If you already have an Azure ML Workspace under that resource group, change the `name` parameter in the JSON file to the name of your workspace, if you want the Action to create a new workspace in that resource group, pick a name for your new workspace, and assign it to the `name` parameter.
 You can also delete the `name` parameter, if you want the action to use the default value, which is the repository name.
 Once you save your changes to the file, the predefined GitHub workflow that trains and deploys a model on Azure Machine Learning gets triggered.
 Check the actions tab to view if your actions have successfully run.

 ### 5. Modify the code